qudini/qudini-reactive/qudini-reactive-logging/README.md

 By default, the build version will be added in the logging context, under the key `"build_version"`.

-This value will be read from `com.qudini.reactive.utils.build.BuildInfoService`, [see the defaults and how to override them if needed](https://github.com/qudini/qudini-reactive/tree/master/qudini-reactive-utils).
+This value will be read from `com.qudini.reactive.utils.build.BuildInfoService`, [see the defaults and how to override them](https://github.com/qudini/qudini-reactive/tree/master/qudini-reactive-utils).

 No additional logging context will be extracted from the incoming request.